sherwinee/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons.
-2. AddressBook shows a list of persons.
+2. Listify shows a list of persons.
 3. User requests to edit a specific person in the list.
-4. AddressBook updates the person information.
+4. Listify updates the person information.

     Use case ends.